 1969: Denny McLain (DET to WSH Senators)

-These 11 pitchers each found themselves traded either during the season following their Cy Young Award win or the offseason after it.
+These 11 pitchers each found themselves traded either during the season following their Cy Young Award win or the offseason after that follow-up campaign.
 Three were traded midseason, and thus did not even complete a reigning-winner season with the team they had won the award with: Lee, Sabathia and Viola.
 That’s right -- Sabathia and Lee were both traded by Cleveland, and in consecutive years, no less.

 Lee was traded again the following offseason, going from the Phillies to the Mariners.
 Then, in July 2010, the Mariners sent him to the Rangers.
 That’s four teams in a two-season span that began with Lee as a reigning Cy Young Award winner.
 At the end of all of that, he signed a free-agent contract worth more than $110 million to return to Philadelphia.

 Another fun connection exists between the Twins and Mets.
-Minnesota has had three pitchers win Cy Youngs (Santana twice, Viola and Jim Perry), and it traded two of those to the Mets the subsequent offseason.
+Minnesota has had three pitchers win Cy Youngs (Santana twice, Viola and Jim Perry), and it traded two of those to the Mets within 16 months.
 The other, Perry, was also traded within two offseasons, heading to the Tigers (on the list below).

 Note: Clemens was traded following his Cy Young-winning 1998 season, but he had also won in '97.
 He is not counted twice on this list and is only under those to be traded in the season immediately after.